BearCleverProud/new_word_extraction/README.md

 This repo will consist of three parts:

 1. Codes for crawling papers' abstract, keyword, authors, titles from [Baidu Academic](https://xueshu.baidu.com) using a user defined query, forked from [this website](https://github.com/eveningqn/baiduSpider) with some modifications
-2. Codes to extract new words from all the information we got from last step(To be done)
+2. Codes to extract new words from all the information we got from last step(Need Tuning)
 3. Dialog bot to explain the new words(To be done)